 I doubt it — free VPNs rarely refresh their IP addresses, so it’s easy for sites and network admins to block their servers.
 What’s more, most free VPNs don’t provide access to obfuscation or protocols that can use multiple ports (like OpenVPN and WireGuard).
 Also, many free VPNs lack essential VPN security features like a kill switch or a no-logs policy.

-I strongly advise getting a paid premium VPN like ExpressVPN instead — it consistently gets around IP blocks on streaming sites and in restrictive countries, comes with obfuscation and Tor over VPN support, and provides access to high-end security features.
+I strongly advise getting a paid premium VPN like ExpressVPN instead — it regularly refreshes its IP addresses, has good streaming support, works in restrictive countries, has Tor over VPN support, and provides access to high-end security features.

 Will a double VPN connection make a VPN undetectable?